david-knott/moderncompilerinjava/CURRENT.md

 *12th June 2020*
 Changed code to use the x64 registers.
 Fixed intel stack frame bug.
 Function test now passes.

+Bug in function calls with more than 0 arguments.
+Static link doesn't appear to be added.

 *11th June 2020*
 Problem with stack management for function calls.
 Seems to adding a rbp move before the call.
 Probably the static link